All Episodes

 Began in July of 2016.

-Muller was appointed in May of 2017.
+Mueller was appointed in May of 2017.

-They didn't find anything.
+They didn't find anything, not a single thing.

-But not only are the criminal referrals coming out, and likely more than the eight that Devin Nunes talks about today, and he'll join us at the top of the hour.
+But not only are the criminal referrals coming out and likely more than the eight that Devin Nunes talks about today, and he'll join us at the top of the hour, but now there is a full freak out happening within the deep state.

-You know, then we're going to get on top of the bar investigation, which I believe once it begins will be exhaustive.
+You know, then we're going to get on top of the bar investigation, which I believe, once it begins, will be exhaustive.

 If we care about truth and we care about laws and we care about the weaponry of intelligence not being turned on the American people, we better get to the bottom of it.

-Or else there will be coups that happen in this country by people that think that they know better than we, the people who ought to be president.
+Or else there will be coups that happen in this country by people that think that they know better than we, the people, who ought to be president.

-The people that refer to us as the smelly Walmart people or irredeemable deplorables or you know, bitter Americans clinging to their God, their guns, their Bibles, their religion.
+The people that refer to us as the smelly Walmart people or irredeemable deplorables or, you know, bitter Americans clinging to their God, their guns, their Bibles, their religion.

-Those that support Donald Trump that like the success of Donald Trump, that see America thriving on the world stage with strength again, etc.
+Those that support Donald Trump, that like the success of Donald Trump, that see America thriving on the world stage with strength again, etc.

-I mean, it has been so enlightening the last couple of weeks, thanks to Congressman Doug Collins of Georgia and all that we learned this week with the testimony, no, the fact that the general counsel, the FBI, yeah, they tested four 40 emails of Hillary's, just 40.
+And all that we learned this week with the testimony, the fact that the general counsel, the FBI, yeah, they tested four, 40 emails of Hillary's, just 40, and they found four labeled, classified, top secret that she had on that hard drive.

 Clearly, that met the standard of gross negligence.